 - a long-term business website

-- a powerful CMS
+- a powerful CMS with a strong SEO structure

-- reliable hosting
+- scalable systems and reliable hosting

-- multi-language support
+- multi-language support and enterprise workflows

-- content-first growth
+- content-driven growth

 Choose Framer if you need:

-- small-scale marketing experiences
+- Small-scale marketing experiences

-- maximum creative flexibility
+- Maximum creative flexibility

 Both tools are leaders, but they deliver value in different ways.